A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Metastasis (plural = metastases) – a cancer that has grown in a different part of your body due to the spread of cancer cells from the original site, eg, someone with breast cancer may have metastases in their bones.
 This is also called secondary cancer.

-Myeloma – a malignant tumour composed of plasma cells of the type normally found in your bone marrow.
+Myeloma – a malignant tumour of plasma cells which are normally found in your bone marrow.

-Neo-adjuvant chemotherapy – chemotherapy given before the primary treatment to improve the effectiveness of the treatment.
+Neo-adjuvant chemotherapy – chemotherapy given before the main treatment to improve the effectiveness of the treatment.

 Neoplasm – a new and abnormal growth of cells, commonly used to describe cancer.